Dactylanthus taylorii: Taxonomy and naming

+Reproduction

+Plants are dioecious, either male or female, and only rarely hermaphrodites.
+They flower between February and May and are primarily pollinated by the native short-tailed bat.
+Male flowers produce nectar that provides a simple but very sweet fragrance which promotes bat-pollination.

+Analysis of fossil coprolites suggest the kākāpō (Strigops habroptilus), a flightless nocturnal parrot, was also a pollinator.
+Pollinated plants produce fruits slightly under 2 mm long.
+The nectar exudes a musky smell that resembles mammalian sweat.
+Introduced mice and rats also pollinate them, although rats tend to destroy them.

 Distribution

 Dactylanthus is currently found only in the North Island, although there is evidence from fossil pollen it lived recently in the northern South Island.
 It ranges from Puketi Forest in Northland through the Coromandel Peninsula as far south as Mt Bruce, and from Mt Taranaki to Te Araroa on the East Coast.
+In 2025 a remnant population was discovered near Wainuiomata, the first time the species had been observed in the wild in the Wellington region since 1914.
 It also lives on Little Barrier Island.
 The plant is cryptic and hence hard to survey.
 Many sites likely are known only to collectors, as the woody growth has commercial value.
 In 2020 plants from Pureora Forest were transplanted to Zealandia and Otari-Wilton's Bush reserves in Wellington.
 Ngā Manu Nature Reserve in Waikanae has two established, flowering sites as well as two sites added in 2021.

 Conservation status

 Dactylanthus is regarded, as of 2012, as Threatened – Nationally Vulnerable.
 The New Zealand Department of Conservation started a recovery plan in 1995.
 The wood rose is under threat from harvesting by collectors, browsing by possums, rats, pigs and deer, habitat loss, and the rarity of its pollinators and seed dispersers.
 Control of the browsing mammals that feed on Dactylanthus, especially possums and kiore, is one conservation strategy.
 Another is to enclose the plants in protective cages.
 Because cages also exclude the plant's pollinators, its flowers then need to be hand-pollinated, and the resulting seed set turns out to be no better than in uncaged plants.
 Dactylanthus has recently been successfully translocated in the wild by sown seeds in closed-canopy forest.

+In May 2025, a wild population of Dactylanthus was discovered in the Wainuiomata Water Collection Area near Wellington.
+The species had been thought to be extinct in the Wellington Region for over a century.
+A management plan will be prepared to assist in preserving this wild population.